-What is a health care proxy?
+- What a health care agent does

-You health care agent will be able to:
+Your health care agent will be able to:

 - Obtain your medical records and information

-- It is important for you to let your doctor and health care team know that you have signed a health care proxy and chosen a health care agent.
+Once you have chosen your health care agent, tell your family who you picked and why you chose them to help avoid conflict during a crisis.
+It is important to let your doctor and health care team know that you have signed a health care proxy and chosen a health care agent.

-- Write a new health care proxy with the name of the new health care agent.
+Write a new health care proxy with the name of the new health care agent.
 You will need to sign and date the new health care proxy and have two witnesses sign and date the document.

 Note: If your spouse was your health care agent and you get divorced, your health care proxy is immediately canceled.